mhmdkayyali/physio-care/README.md

    ```sh
    expo start
    ```
-9. Scan QR that appeared in the terminal with your phone (expo go app required)
+9. Scan QR that appeared in the terminal with your phone